castillocarlosr/LINQinManhattan/README.md

 # LINQ in Manhattan Project
-code401 started Jan 17, 2019
+Code started Jan 17, 2019

 ## Purpose:
-This is a console run app to take in a JSON file and convert it to a readable format for C# for Code401 C# .NET class.
+This is a console run app to take in a JSON file and convert it to a readable format for C#.

 ##Summary
 This is a console run app the executes when called.
 What this app does is take in a JSON example file provided in the folder and displays the neighboorhoodd of Manhattan in the console.

 ### How to run the program:
 This program requires visual studio 2017.
+Have not tried using visual studio 2019 as it did not come out yet at the time when I wrote this.
 Run the program to start the console application.
 This will be under "Program.cs".